yassu/Gnuplot.go/readme.markdown

 --------------

 Feature of `gnup` is a wrapper of gnuplot for golang.
-However, now this is supported only 1 variable functions or curves in a plane.
+However, now this is supported functions, curves or surfaces in a plane or 3d space.

-This project will suport 2 variable functions or surfaces in 3 dimension space.

 Structure of the source of this project is very simple like as